Blood donation is an essential activity. Our Bloodbanks are open.

 - Not have had a fever in the last 4 weeks.

-- Not have taken medication, herbal supplements or traditional herbal remedies for at least 3 days.
-If you have taken antibiotics, wait at least 1 week.
+- Not have taken antibiotics for the last 7 days.
+If you have taken antibiotics, wait at least 1 week from the last dose.

 - Weigh at least 45 kg.